Weet jij waar jouw CBD olie vandaan komt?

 Ignorance in CBD Land

 Let me start at the beginning.
-I'm going to try to explain that there are differences in production, and the effects of cannabidiol, or CBD.
+I'll try to explain that there are differences in production, and the effects of cannabidiol, or CBD.

-CBD, who has not heard of it, everyone knows it and hears the most incredible stories about this product.
-But when we ask the question how and from what it is made, we get the strangest answers.
+CBD, who hasn't heard of it?
+Everyone knows about it and hears the most incredible stories about it.
+But when we ask how and what it's made from, we get the strangest answers.

-Like, that the THC is in the flowers and the CBD is in the leaves.
-THC is in the female plants and CBD in the male.
-In short, there is a big cloud of ignorance in CBD-land.
+For example, THC is in the flowers and CBD in the leaves.
+THC is in the female plants and CBD in the male ones.
+In short, there's a huge cloud of ignorance in the CBD world.

-To clear up any confusion, only the female cannabis plants produce the so-called trichomes on the flowers and on leaves around the flowers.
-In these trichomes the THCa and CBDa are formed.
-The male plants produce almost no trichomes and are not used.
+To clear up any confusion, only the female cannabis plants produce the so-called Trichomes on the flowers and on the leaves surrounding the flowers.
+THCa and CBDa are produced in these trichomes.
+Male plants produce almost no trichomes and are not used.

-In Europe, only European Certified is officially allowed at this time Industrial hemp is grown.
-This hemp is grown for its seeds and fibers and naturally contains very few cannabinoids and terpenes.
+Up to now, only European Certified is officially allowed in Europe Industrial hemp is cultivated.
+This hemp is grown for its seeds and fiber and naturally contains very few cannabinoids and terpenes.

 In addition, the cultivation is intended for the production of fibers and seeds, and the CBD is only a by-product.

 In this cultivation, the top layer of the crop is collected separately and then dried mechanically in about four hours.
-The biomass thus obtained has a percentage of approximately 2.5 to 3% of cannabinoids, the terpenes have then almost disappeared.
+The biomass thus obtained has approximately 2.5 to 3% cannabinoid content, by which time the terpenes have almost completely disappeared.

 At that point, industrial hemp can actually only be used for the production of CBD crystals , as the plant has been virtually destroyed.